a11ywatch/kayle/README.md

 # a11y-js

-Incredibly fast and accurate universal web accessibility evaluator for puppeteer or playwright 🏎️ 🌎.
+Incredibly fast and precise universal web accessibility evaluator for puppeteer or playwright 🏎️ 🌎.

 Getting Started: checkout the [playwright-example](./a11y-js/tests/basic-playwright.spec.ts) or [puppeteer](./a11y-js/tests/basic.ts)

-Over 150-1000% faster than other accessibility runners like `@axe-core/playwright` or `pa11y`.
+Over 150-1000% faster than other accessibility runners like `@axe-core/playwright` or `pa11y` along with [10-48%](./a11y-js/test-results) increase on issues found.
-Also over 10-38% increased issue detection compared to `pa11y`.

 ```sh
 npm i a11y-js --save